 Members of the Council have direct control over the Council's financial and operating policies.
-The total of Members' allowance paid in 2018/2019 is shown in note 17.
-During 2018/2019, works and services to the value of £272,266 (£354,232 in 2017/2018) were commissioned from companies in which 13 Members and 2 officers (14 Members in 2017/2018) had an interest.
+The total of Members' allowance paid in 2019/2020 is shown in note 17.
+During 2019/2020, works and services to the value of £1,604,050 (£272,266 in 2018/2019) were commissioned from companies in which 15 Members and 4 officers (13 Members and 2 Officers in 2018/2019) had an interest.
+This includes companies owned by the Council as shown in the Group Arrangements and Accounts Section.
 Contracts were entered into in full compliance with the Council's standing orders.
-In addition, grants totalling £447,527 (£522,764 in 2017/2018) were made to organisations in which 13 Members had an interest (15 Members and 1 officer in 2017/2018).
+In addition, grants totalling £779,944 (£447,527 in 2018/2019) were made to organisations in which 15 Members and 3 officers had an interest (13 Members in 2018/2019).
 In all instances, the grants were made with proper consideration of declarations of interest.
 The relevant Members did not take part in any discussion or decision relating to the grants.
 Details of all these transactions are recorded in the Register of Members interests, which are published on the Council's website.